mbarker84/css-irl/src/pages/into-the-matrix-with-svg-filters.md

 <!-- https://blog.logrocket.com/advanced-effects-with-css-background-blend-modes-4b750198522a
 http://bennettfeely.com/filters-gallery/ -->

 CSS blend modes have pretty good browser support (excluding IE11 and below), so are an excellent enhancement where they suit the design.
 However, sometimes they’re not quite enough on their own.
 Sometimes we might want a bit more control over things like blur, contrast and colour manipulation, which aren’t possible with blend modes alone.
 CSS filters can help us with this, and there’s a [great introduction on CSS Tricks](https://css-tricks.com/almanac/properties/f/filter/), which explains some of their capabilities.
 However, there are some limits to what CSS filters can do.
-CSS filters, while incredibly useful and a great tool to have in CSS, are a simplified implementation of what SVG filters can do – and knowing about SVG filters can give us superpowers when it comes to image manipulation!
-Even better, support for SVG filters is excellent, going right back to IE10.
+CSS filters, while incredibly useful and a great tool to have in CSS, are a simplified implementation of SVG filterd – and knowing about SVG filters can give us superpowers when it comes to image manipulation!
+Even better, support for SVG filters goes right back to IE10.

 ## FeColorMatrix